 Climate change for insurers: Perils, opportunities and revisiting the past

-In this IIL claims lecture, Jason Reeves and Deepa Sutherland will be discussing the insurance effects of climate change, US and international climate change litigation, the lessons learned from historic liability insurance exposures, and recommendations to be taken by the insurance industry to meet these climate change challenges.
+In this IIL claims lecture, Jason Reeves and Deepa Sutherland discussed the insurance effects of climate change, US and international climate change litigation, the lessons learned from historic liability insurance exposures, and recommendations on action to be taken by the insurance industry to meet these climate change challenges.

 By the end of this webinar members would have gained an insight into: